777arc/textbook/content/digital_modulation.rst

    </details>

-And a quick detour back to ASK for a moment- note that we can show ASK on the IQ plot just like PSK.
+Let's detour back to ASK for a moment.
+Note that we can show ASK on the IQ plot just like PSK.
 Here is the IQ plot of 2-ASK, 4-ASK, and 8-ASK:

 .. image:: ../_static/ask_set.PNG
-   :scale: 70 %
+   :scale: 60 %
    :align: center

 As you may have noticed, 2-ASK and BPSK are the same thing.
 A 180 degree phase shift is the same as multiplying the sinusoid by -1.
 We call it BPSK, probably because PSK is used way more than ASK.